AdityaIngale29/Sorting_Visualizer/README.md

 # Sorting Vizualizer

-This project is created by Rikraj Mandal.
-The application is intended to help vizualizing sorting algorithms.
+This project is created by Aditya Ingale.
+It helps to visualize various Sorting Algorithms such as Bubble Sort, Insertion Sort, Merge Sort, etc.